rsaikali/linkypy_k3s/README.md

 Save the file and you are ready to go for the next step.

-### Install the Linky stack, LinkyPy, InfluxDB and Grafana
+### Install the Linky stack: LinkyPy, InfluxDB and Grafana

 You can now launch the installation with:
 ```sh